Kies op maat

 Leerdoelen

-The minor is designed to help students acquire research skills and competencies in the area of writing and oral presentation.
-For third year students this is a very helpful minor to practice for their thesis in the fourth year.
+The minor is designed to strengthen research skills, academic writing and oral presentation skills.
+For third-year students, this minor offers valuable preparation for the bachelor thesis in the fourth year.

-The curriculum includes lectures and seminars, workshops, practical assignments, opportunities to consult with experts, fieldwork, school practices and excursions.
+The curriculum consists of lectures and seminars, workshops, practical assignments, meetings with experts, fieldwork, school placements and excursions.

 Ingangseisen